shafiswapnil/mysql-database-backup-to-email/README.md

-# MySQL-backup-to-Email
+# Automatically Bbkup MySQL database to Email

-Backup MySQL database of your site to email, when and wherever you want using pure PHP script.
+Automatically Backup MySQL database of your site to your email, when and wherever you want, using cron job and simple php scripts.